-The Airport Company placed all efforts to assist passengers and visitors amidst public restrictions and regulations related to the pandemic.
-AIA staff were present on a 24/7 basis to aid with passenger flow, queue management, arrival and transfer processes, as well as monitoring compliance in terms of social distancing and mask use.
-Further to state-imposed health and safety regulations and protocols, AIA staff facilitated the operation of specially allocated queuing and examination areas against COVID-19 within the terminal building.
-Over 2.9 million passengers and visitors were successfully handled through the provision of information and personal assistance.
+The Airport Company devoted all efforts to assist passengers and visitors amidst public restrictions and regulations related to the pandemic.
+AlA staff were present around the clock to aid with passenger flow, queue management, arrival and transfer processes, and monitoring social distancing and face-mask use.
+AlA's staff facilitated observance of all state-imposed health and safety regulations and protocols and allocated special queuing and examination areas within the terminal building.
+Information and personal assistance were offered to more than 2.9 million passengers and visitors.

-The Airport's Call Centre, operating on a 24hr basis, successfully handled an increased volume of calls, as passengers were often unable to contact their airline or the pertinent state entities.
-The Airport call centre handled approximately 440,000 telephone inquiries with over 86.5% of callers being served within 20 seconds, whereas the "airport info@aia.gr" email service replied to over 10,500 electronic inquiries.
-It worth noting that in March 2022, a Chatbot service called "Philos your COVID-19 assistant" was launched.
-The Chatbot service uploaded at AIA's website answered more than 107,000 questions related to COVID-19 travelling procedures.
+Also operating around the clock, the Airport's Call Centre, handled an increased volume of calls, as passengers were often unable to contact their airline or the pertinent state entities.
+The Airport call centre handled approximately 440,000 telephone inquiries with over 86.5% of callers being served within 20 seconds, whereas the "airport\info@aia.gr" email service replied to over 10,500 electronic inquiries.
+In March 2022, "Philos your COVID-19 assistant", a chatbot service accessible through AlA's website, was launched and answered more than 107,000 questions related to COVID-19 travelling procedures.